zzn2/app-store-demo/README.md

 ```
 GET /apps/App1
-GET /apps/App1/version/0.0.1
+GET /apps/App1/versions/0.0.1
 ```

 ### List apps

+List all the apps.

+> Paging/Field selecting functions are not supported in this demo.

 ```
 GET /apps
 ```

-Also filters could be applied.
+Filters could also be applied to search apps match the given rule set.

-For example, the following query lists all the apps with title "App1" (possibly multiple versions will be listed.)
+For example, the following query lists all the apps with title "App1" (possibly multiple versions can be listed.)
 ```
 GET /apps?title=App1
 ```

-Filters could be added to multiple fields:
+Filters could be applied to multiple fields:
 ```
-GET /apps?title=App1&version=0.0.1
+GET /apps?title=App1&versions=0.0.1
 ```

-Filters can also be non-precise match by specifying with [LHS Brackets](https://christiangiacomi.com/posts/rest-design-principles/).
-For example, the following query will list apps which title contains "App":
+Filters can also be non-precise match by specifying [LHS Brackets](https://christiangiacomi.com/posts/rest-design-principles/).
+For example, the following query lists apps which title contains "App":
 ```
 GET /apps?title[like]=App
 ```